Teaching Social Justice in High School

 Introduction

 This resource guide includes video, literature guides, activities, and lessons that may be used in order or selectively.
-The discussions and lessons are intended to empower youth voice and guide them toward a service project of capturing someone's story through an audio recording and sharing it with others.
+The discussions and lessons are intended to empower youth voice and guide them toward a service project of capturing someone's social justice story through an audio recording and sharing it with others.

-Part I: Personal Connection in Remote Community
+Part I: Personal Connection in Community

 - Pose different reflection/discussion prompts and ask for creative responses (poem, song, drawing, video).

-Part II: Begin with Books
+Part II: Definitions

 - The Civil Rights Movement was a pivotal time in U.S. history in which people used their voices and nonviolence to assure social justice for all.

+Social justice is the understanding that everyone deserves equal economic, political and social rights and opportunities.
 This video defines social justice, quotes the First Amendment related to social justice, gives examples of different groups that experience injustice, and analyzes what we control and influence as we work to advance social justice.

 Nonviolence